Replacement Algorithm in Cache Memory

 1. LRU: The expansion of LRU is ‘least recently used‘.
 The criteria of this algorithm are replacing a block that has not been used for the longest period.
 The disk cache maintains a stack of blocks, the most recently used block occupies the top of the stack.
 And least recently used one occupied the bottom of the stack.
 So, delete a block from the bottom and add a block to the top for block replacement.

-The main drawback of this method is difficult to remove a block from the bottom of the stack.
+The main drawback of this method is the difficulty to remove a block from the bottom of the stack.